selinon/selinon/docs.source/selective.rst

   * if there is a direct or indirect cyclic edge to a task, this cyclic edge is always included (you can pass explicit flow arguments to avoid this behaviour)
   * naturally, it is possible that the selective flow run does not reach desired tasks (tasks that were requested to start) due to condition evaluation on the path

-Sub-flows and Subsequent Tasks in Selective Task Runs
+Sub-flows and subsequent tasks in selective task runs
 =====================================================

 Selinon by default computes only paths for one flow - the flow that you stated in the selective run.
 If you wish to run desired task also in sub-flows, configure ``run_subsequent`` as true.
 In this case Selinon will check all sub-flows for desired task occurrence and run also sub-flows, if necessary.
 Note that desired task in this case needs to be present in any of sub-flows (not necessary in the top-level one).

 If you wish to run all subsequent tasks that depend on tasks that you stated in your selective task run, pass ``run_subsequent`` as true in your selective configuration.
 In this case the selective run function will not get called, rather all subsequent tasks get scheduled based on condition as in basic flow run.

-Using Selective Task Runs from YAML Configuration
+Using selective task runs from YAML configuration
 =================================================

 Now let's consider that you defined a flow in our YAML configuration file and you want to reuse this definition in order to run this flow from another flow.
 Moreover, we want to run only some certain tasks.
 Selinon easily offers you a solution to this: